-Leeds City Council is at the forefront of technological innovation in local government, thanks to a multi-channel customer service programme that it has been developing over the past four years.
+Leeds City Council is at the forefront of technological innovation in local government, thanks to a multi-channel customer service programme.
+Leeds City Council is at the forefront of technological innovation in local government, thanks to a multi-channel customer service programme that it has been developing over the past four...

 Working in partnership with services firm ICL, the council has developed 13 one-stop centres and a call centre.
 ICL and LCC have also developed an intranet-based customer knowledge management system, now supplemented with SiebelÕs customer relationship management (CRM) system.

 The council says the new system will save it £450,000 a year.
 The savings come mainly from the replacement of manual log books, which has reduced the cost of producing management reports and freed up time for experienced staff.
 Other savings have been made by replacing printed forms with electronic ones.